NeuronalDynamics/AI-for-Mathematics/6_27_2024_permutation_statistics/FINDINGS.md

 **Description of model weights:**

-Model Architecture:

-The model consists of an input layer with n^2 nodes (one-hot encoded permutations of length n).
-There are multiple hidden layers with specified nodes.
-The output layer produces a binary output, indicating the value of stat3.

 Heatmap Visualization:

-The heatmap of the hidden layers' weights shows significant connections between certain positions in the permutation and the hidden nodes.**
+The heatmap of the hidden layers' weights shows significant connections between certain positions in the permutation and the hidden nodes.

 Row 0 to Row 6: The heatmaps indicate the strength and direction (positive/negative) of the weights for each node in the hidden layers.
 Notably:

 In Row 0, there is a significant weight for the last position (7th position) with both strong positive and negative weights.

 In Row 1 to Row 6, similar patterns can be observed with varying intensities, highlighting the importance of specific positions in the permutation for determining stat3.

-Model Feature Connections:

-The connection plot visualizes the weights between the input layer and the hidden layers.
-The lines' thickness and color (red for positive weights, blue for negative weights) illustrate the influence of each input feature (each position in the permutation) on the hidden nodes.
-The plot shows complex connections from multiple positions in the permutation to the hidden nodes, supporting the observation that multiple positions are critical in determining stat3.

 **How to compute statistic:**